rumca-js/rumca-js.github.io/quickstart/content/digitalslop/2025-07-05-everyday-respawn.md

 🎮 "Everyday Respawn"

-(Mid-tempo beat, synths with arcade blips and 8-bit samples) [Intro – Game voice clips layered with synth]
+[Mid-tempo beat, synths with arcade blips and 8-bit samples] [Intro – Game voice clips layered with synth]

-📢 “Battlecruiser operational.”
+“Battlecruiser operational.”
-🎤 “Lock and load.”
+“Lock and load.”
 “Press start to continue.”
 “You have died of dysentery.”

 [Verse 1]

 Wake up, “New Game Started,” sun on my face